-Having a credit or debit card on hand when you’re away is a must-have travel convenience.
 With credit cards, you can access a wide array of deals and complimentary extras that cut the cost of your travel.
-Expect perks such as free travel insurance, lounge passes, airport transfers, and more.
+Such perks such as free travel insurance, lounge passes, airport transfers, and more.
 Read on if you’re on the hunt for the best credit card for travel promotions.

 If you’re a globetrotter who travels frequently for business or pleasure, owning a travel card can help you score free travel perks.
 Some of the benefits and privileges you can expect from owning a travel credit card include:

 Keeping these details in mind can help you avoid extra charges and hassles when you’re using a credit card overseas.

 There are a lot of credit cards available in Singapore that offer many travel-related perks, ranging from free travel to achieving elite member status with hotels and airlines.
 However, every traveller has unique reward goals, so consider your priorities when choosing a travel rewards card.
 Here are some tips to consider:

 When you’re overseas, it’s always a good rule of thumb to have more than one travel money option for extra flexibility and security.
 Some other options you can consider include:

 Following these precautions should help ensure your trip runs smoothly:

 Taking a little time to choose your travel money options – including any credit card travel promotions – before you leave can help you avoid extra costs and unforeseen issues, meaning you can spend more time enjoying your trip with peace of mind.

 Are there requirements I need to meet to get complimentary credit card travel insurance?